Wangchl2016/8803ASESpring17Team6/restAPI.md

-lient Application to Web Server Interface
+# Web Client Application to Web Server Interface

 All objects will be represented in JSON format unless otherwise noted.
 `Optional<>` implies that the field is not guaranteed to be included in the object returned from the web server.